Feline idiopathic cystitis: Treatment of an acute episode

 Even after the cat is unblocked, the underlying inflammatory syndrome will continue for some days at home (particularly since the catheter itself will have irritated the urethra).
 Therefore, some of the clinical signs for non-obstructive FIC may still be apparent post-discharge until the inflammation subsides and cat has fully recovered (e.g. frequent voiding, blood in urine, possible leaking).
 However medication should alleviate the severity and discomfort as well as assisting recovery.
 The owner must focus above all on good hydration (from a wet food diet if the cat will accept it) and frequent urination to keep the bladder clear.
 Wet prescription diets may be recommended but if the cat refuses this (cats often avoid eating unfamiliar food when stressed), any high quality, high moisture, high animal protein wet food which the cat finds appealing may be administered.
 A urinary acidifier (e.g. DL-Methionine) may be added to the latter to prevent struvite crystal formation but as animal protein is already acidic, it is not strictly necessary.
-In any case, excessive acidification should be balanced against the risk that it could irritate the inflamed bladder wall (possibly triggering recrudescence ie a further acute attack), as well as encouraging calcium oxalate crystal formation.
+In any case, excessive acidification should be balanced against the risk that it could irritate the inflamed bladder wall.
+This could trigger recrudescence i.e. a further acute attack, as well as encouraging calcium oxalate crystal formation which forms in highly acidic urine.
 An acidifier should never be added to prescription urinary food as this has already been acidified.
-Acidification or prescription foods are always secondary to the first priority of overall, general hydration from any wet food the cat finds palatable.
-Dry food of any sort (including prescription dry food) must be avoided.
+Acidification or prescription foods are always secondary to the first priority of good hydration from any wet food the cat finds palatable.
+Dry food of any sort (including prescription dry food) should be avoided.

 Environmental modification to reduce stress, itself suspected to be one of the principal causes of FIC, must also be considered (see below) as the risk of re-blocking is highest within the first week after catheterisation.

 Secondary bacterial infection (UTI) after an obstructive episode

 Whereas primary feline urinary tract infections are rare in younger male cats, when a cat suffers an obstructive episode of FIC which has involved catheterisation and/or the symptomatic presence of crystals, then a secondary urinary tract infection becomes more likely as a follow-on complication.
-The symptoms of bacterial infection in the lower urinary tract are very similar to those for non-obstructive FIC (ie straining, blood in urine etc) and a urine test with cultures will be needed to detect if an infection is present.
+The symptoms of bacterial infection in the lower urinary tract are very similar to those for non-obstructive FIC (i.e. straining, blood in urine etc.) and a urine test with cultures will be needed to detect if an infection is present.
 Treatment is usually effective with antibiotics once the result of the urine culture identifies the precise bacteria involved in the infection.
 D-mannose (which is also anti-inflammatory) is also used by some pet owners as a natural alternative to antibiotic treatment although this may be less targeted and specific than prescribed antibiotics following a urine culture.
+Probiotics should be considered after a course of antibiotics to avoid any digestive distress and to allow beneficial gut flora to recolonise which is essential to feline immunity.